Untitled Korn album

 The untitled eighth studio album by American nu metal band Korn was released on July 31, 2007, by Virgin Records.
 It is the band's only studio release without an official drummer, released between the departure of David Silveria in 2006 and the arrival of Ray Luzier in late 2007.
 Vocalist Jonathan Davis hired drummers Terry Bozzio and Brooks Wackerman as session musicians.
 The album was intentionally released without a title, as Davis reasoned, "Why not just let our fans call it whatever they wanna call it?"
-The album was certified Gold in the United States on October 30, 2007.
+The album was certified gold in the United States on October 30, 2007.

 Background information

 This album was the first without former drummer David Silveria, instead, Korn enlisted the help of Terry Bozzio, Brooks Wackerman, as well as Jonathan Davis for drumming.
 Also, the band recruited Zac Baird as keyboardist on this album.
 An MTV article published on May 17, 2007, includes an interview with Munky as he details the process of the new studio album, while also revealing several song titles.
 On May 28, vocalist Jonathan Davis joined Dutch radio station 3FM immediately after his performance at the Pinkpop Festival.
 He commented on the band's upcoming album, stating it "will not be titled."
 He elaborated, "We had the world's greatest drummer Terry Bozzio in and Brooks Wackerman from Bad Religion in and I played drums on some songs too.
 I'm so proud of it, we just can't wait to show people what we've done."
 Davis went on to say "We didn't want to label this album.
 It has no boundaries.
 It has no limits and why not just let our fans call it whatever they wanna call it?"

+Musically, the album was described as more experimental and atmospheric than previous releases by the band.